 Though many mesh baskets look inexpensive and unsophisticated, this handcrafted iron option is in a league of its own.
 The delicate vertical lines make the piece look exceptionally modern and elevated—especially for a dedicated fruit basket.

 It’s plenty functional, too.
-The low, wide-set bowl provides plenty of space for produce of all kinds, plus a connected hook serves as a place to suspend an entire bunch of bananas.
-Despite the top-heavy feature, it’s nice and sturdy, thanks to circular feet on the base of the bowl.
+The low, wide-set bowl provides plenty of space for produce of all kinds, perfect for the kitchen counter.
+Plus, a connected hook serves as a place to suspend an entire bunch of bananas.
+Despite the top-heavy feature, it’s nice and sturdy thanks to the circular feet on the base of the bowl.

-The best overall fruit bowl is the TomCare Two-Tier Fruit Basket (view at Amazon) because it’s functional and stylish, yet budget-friendly.
+Our best overall fruit bowl is the TomCare Two-Tier Fruit Basket because it’s functional and stylish yet budget-friendly.
 You’ll love how much storage space it affords and will appreciate the possibility of using each tier together or separately.
-We also liked the Just Ripe Fruit Bowl (view at Uncommon Goods) because of its ability to extend your fruits' lifespan, as well as the convenient, compact size.
+We also liked the Just Ripe Fruit Bowl because of its ability to extend your fruits' lifespan, as well as the convenient, compact size.

 Why Trust The Spruce Eats?